 Designing for Safety and Safety by Design

 A CEER Research Experiences for Undergraduates (REU) program at UC San Diego, Jacobs School of Engineering, Center for Extreme Events Research

 The overarching goal of this CEER REU Summer Program is to immerse students in a meaningful and highly interdisciplinary research environment within the structural engineering domain and to teach them that design does not end with construction.
 Instead, designing for safety embodies: quantifying potential load conditions, damage mechanics, and uncertainties; monitoring for anomalies during operations; processing this information through cyber-modeling via digital surrogates; and translating the information to actionable knowledge for improving current and future system designs.
-This is a self-funded summer research program and is open to all undergraduate students interested in conducting multidisciplinary and cutting-edge for eight weeks at UC San Diego.
+This is a self-funded summer research program and is open to all domestic and international undergraduate students interested in conducting multidisciplinary and cutting-edge for eight weeks at UC San Diego.
 More information about the Center for Extreme Events Research can be found here.

-REU student scholars will work in pairs and be assigned - based on their interests – to work with a faculty mentor and graduate student in Structural Engineering.
+CEER REU student scholars will work in pairs and be assigned - based on their interests – to work with a faculty mentor and graduate student in Structural Engineering.
 Students will conduct independent research while collaborating with and learning from other undergraduate and graduate students in an integrated group setting.
 Due to the COVID-19 pandemic, this summer program will be conducted virtually.
 Students will be exposed to a unique experience that includes: